How to build and edit reports.

 These filters will return a case if the Date Closed is in the specified range AND either the Legal Problem Code is Domestic Abuse OR Citizenship Status is one of the 2 values.

-Just as a filter can be dragged and dropped on to another filter to create an OR condition, a filter can be dragged and dropped out of a group to break the OR condition.
+Just as a filter can be dragged and dropped on to another filter to create an OR condition, a filter can be dragged out of a group to break the OR condition.
 In addition, the AND and OR boxes can be clicked to flip between the two states.

 Columns, or fields, determine the data that will be displayed on a report by default, the order of the data in the data table, the fields that are available when the report is run, and how the data is sorted.